chef/supermarket/README.md

 Tests
 -----

+This application supports [Spring](https://github.com/rails/spring), which preloads the Rails application.
+This speeds up tests subsequently after the first time a spec is run.
+To use Spring when running specs, use `bin/rspec path/to/spec.rb`.

 ### Acceptance tests

 Acceptance tests are run with [Capybara](https://github.com/jnicklas/capybara).
 Run `rake spec:features` to run the specs in spec/features.
 The default `rake spec` also runs these.